Appellate Impacts

 No. 25-1580

-The Federal Circuit reversed the denial of JMOL on trade secret misappropriation claims, holding that plaintiffs failed to prove their asserted trade secrets were protectable because the information was generally known in the field.
-The court also reversed the patent invalidity finding on inventorship, reasoning that generally known ideas cannot constitute inventive contributions.
-This decision significantly raises the bar for trade secret protection of information in established fields.
+The Federal Circuit reversed the district court's denial of JMOL on trade secret misappropriation claims, finding insufficient evidence that the plaintiff's asserted trade secrets were protectable because the underlying ideas were generally known in the field.
+The court also reversed on patent invalidity, holding that since the allegedly misappropriated ideas were generally known, they could not constitute an inventive contribution for inventorship purposes.
+The counterfeiting claim and associated damages were affirmed.

 Favorable to Business

-Defendants in trade secret litigation benefit from the court's rigorous scrutiny of whether asserted trade secrets are truly not generally known, providing a stronger defense against overbroad claims.
+Defendants in trade secret cases benefit from rigorous scrutiny of whether asserted trade secrets are truly novel and not generally known, providing a strong defense when plaintiffs claim broadly known concepts as proprietary.

 Risk for Business